UnionOfRAD/manual/jp/07_globalization/globalization.md

 ## Localized routing

 There is [ a great deal of thought](http://h3h.net/2007/01/designing-urls-for-multilingual-web-sites/) on the different approaches to embedding locale information in URLs.
-While each have their respective advantages, the Lithium g11n framework uses prefixed routes.
+While each have their respective advantages, the li3 g11n framework uses prefixed routes.

 A localized route is configured by creating a new application extension containing new routes information.
 This example creates a new file at `app/extensions/route/Localized.php`, a new class that extends `lithium\net\http\Route`: